 - Fully disposable.
 Unlike Dexcom CGM models to date, the G7 will be fully disposable.
 This means there will no longer be a separate transmitter with a 3-month battery life.
 Instead, the sensor and transmitter will be integrated, and once the sensor’s run is finished, you’ll dispose of the whole combined unit.

 - Wear time.
+The first version of the G7 can worn for up to 10 days, plus a 12-hour grace period before a sensor must be changed.
 While it will start off at 10-day wear like the current G6 version, the G7 is designed to eventually support longer wear for up to 14 to 15 days.
-No fingerstick calibrations will be required, but that will remain optional.

 - Thinner.
 The G7 will be 60 smaller, as the thinnest generation of Dexcom’s CGM sensors yet.